neelxie/neelxie/README.md

 -->
 <!-- ![Software Engineer]() -->

-:wave: I am Derrick a Product Engineer; curiosity has always been a precursor of my passion.
+:wave: I am Derrick a Product Engineer; curiousity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly systems, since am a curious mind, reading and learning are like living to me.
 I love unconventional things.
 I write a lot, but rarely publish.

 💬 With more than 7+ years of experience building and shipping data-driven web and mobile products in health-tech, fintech, and enterprise systems.
 Focused on analytics, user engagement, scalable data pipelines, and AI-powered solutions.
 Strong background in frontend DevOps, cloud infrastructure, and delivering production-grade applications end-to-end.Passionate about creating insightful, high-impact products that solve real problems.
 Open to collaborations in analytics, data, and AI-driven platforms.